EvertTM/materials/README.md

 # Materials
-This project enables the user to lay-out materials in an efficient way to avoid wasting materials while sawing.
+Materials is a calculator for laying out materials in an efficient way to make sure little is wasted when their sawn.

 ## Get started